Mobile Phones Direct

 When we refer, in these Terms, to “in writing”, this will include e-mail.

 To cancel a Contract in accordance with your legal right to do so as set out in clause 13, you must contact us in writing by sending an e-mail to email@example.com or by sending a letter to the address set out in clause 1.
 You may wish to keep a copy of your cancellation notification for your own records.
 If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you sent us the e-mail or posted the letter to us.

-If you wish to contact us in writing for any other reason, you can send this to us by e-mail or by pre-paid post to Mobile Phones Direct (Online) Limited at email@example.com or by sending a letter to the address set out in clause 1.
+If you wish to contact us in writing for any other reason, you can send this to us by e-mail or by pre-paid post to Mobile Phones Direct Limited at firstname.lastname@example.org or by sending a letter to the address set out in clause 1.
 You can always contact us using our Customer Services telephone line.

 If we have to contact you or give you notice in writing, we will do so by e-mail or by pre-paid post to the address you provide to us in your order.